toha-gornich/AppChat/README.md

-# AppChatthis is a project in which I learn to work with firebase
+# AppChatth is is a project in which I learn to work with firebase